sketch7/signalr-client/docs/API.md

 ### `clearData`
 This will clear all the connection data.
-When calling this method it will automatically disconnects, removes all data and depending the previous connection state it will either reconnect or not.
+When calling this method, it will automatically disconnects, removes all data and depending the previous connection state it will either reconnect or not.

 *note* If before calling this method the connection was disconnected, this will only set the data.